Unimproved Value (UV)

 Valuers at Landgate collect vacant land sales evidence as at the date of valuation.
 The sales evidence is analysed to establish property market levels, with individual property attributes considered, to determine an Unimproved Value (UV) for each property.

 The UVs are then effective from the 1 July, the following year.
-The effective date is when the RevenueWA and some local councils will apply the UV for the purpose of calculating your taxes or rates respectively.
+The effective date is when RevenueWA (formerly Office of State Revenue) and some local councils will apply the UV for the purpose of calculating your taxes or rates respectively.

 For more information, watch our UV videos.